blinkletter/Chem4410/docs/_sources/Lessons/Lesson_06.md

 ### The Instructions
 This section describes the **activity** that you are to perform for the assignment.
 Do the following&hellip;

-Draw a **reaction coordinate diagram** to demonstrate the following core statements of physical organic chemistry&hellip;
+> Draw a **reaction coordinate diagram** to demonstrate the core statements of physical organic chemistry in the list below.
+Then **write** a justification of how each diagram demonstrates the idea that you presenting. **Math** can be useful in backing up your explanation.
+Do **all five** activities.
 - The Hammond Postulate
-- The reactivity-selectivity principle - The Curtin-Hammett principle
+- The reactivity-selectivity principle
+- The Curtin-Hammett principle
 - Microscopic reversibility
 - Kinetic vs. thermodynamic control

-Then **write** a justification of how each diagram demonstrates the idea that you presenting. **Math** can be useful in backing up your explanation.
-Do **all five** activities and make a clear and professional presenatation of **one** of them as described below.

 ### The Deliverable

-Students will be assigned **one** key postulate or principle to demonstrate in the submitted deliverable. **Choose** a subject using the table below.
+> Make a clear and professional report of **one** of these core concepts. **Choose** a subject using the table below.
 You will have **randomly** been assigned a topic by drawing cards. **Draw** the reaction coordinate and **explain** how it is consistent with the idea that you are presenting.
+Can math help you prove your point?

 Make a concise one-page **document** with the diagram appropriately sized and the explanatory text below.
-Don’t forget a title, you name, a figure legend, etc...

-You may hand-draw the diagram but, when you photograph it, please **adjust** contrast and brightness so that the lines are dark and the paper is white.
+Don’t forget a title, you name, a figure legend, etc. You may hand-draw the diagram but, when you photograph it, please **adjust** contrast and brightness so that the lines are dark and the paper is white.
 I cannot interpret shades of grey.
 I am a graphical extremist.
 My world is black or white.

-**I dare you** to do this by using a vector graphics editor (*Inkscape* is a free exam- ple).
+**I dare you** to draw your coordinate diagram by using a vector graphics editor (*Inkscape* is a free example).
 Presentation programs like Microspft *Powerpoint* also have drawing tools.
+Hand-drawn is very "kindergarten" and the *Shark Tank*&trade; investors agree with me.

 | Card     |    Topic                              |
 | :------- | :-------                              |